gvwilson/thirdbit/src/fiction/in-heck/index.md

 My creations do not use switches!
 There is a button!"
-It darted forward more quickly than Gumption would have believed possible and pressed a skinny digit against a slight bump on the side of the bathing suit part.
+It darted forward more quickly than Gumption would have believed possible and pressed a skinny digit against a slight bump on the front washboard.
 With that,
 Gumption's heart stopped.